Mexican Federal Highway 1: Route description

 Kilometer markers track the distance along Fed.
 1 through Baja California in four separate improved segments.
 The first of these is the 109 km length from Tijuana to Ensenada, which is known informally as Mex 1 Libre to distinguish it from Fed.
 1D, the parallel toll road.
 The second portion of signed road runs 196 km from Ensenada to San Quintín.
 The third segment comprises 128 km from San Quintín to the Parador Punta Prieta junction.
 A final segment stretches 128 km from Punta Prieta to the border of the state of Baja California Sur near Guerrero Negro.
 The total route of Fed.
 1 in Baja California is 713 km.

 Continuing south into the two Mexican states that comprise the Baja California peninsula, Guerrero Negro is the nearest community to the point where Fed.
 1 meets the 28th parallel north.
 Afterward Fed.
 1 leaves the western coast and crosses to the eastern coast at Santa Rosalía.
 The route continues southward past Puerto Escondido and gains altitude at Sierra de la Giganta, then veers southwest and through agricultural lands and Ciudad Constitución.
 After crossing a desert the route encounters La Paz on the eastern coast.
 The route continues along the gulf side of the peninsula through San José del Cabo to its terminus at Cabo San Lucas.

 After crossing state lines the kilometer markers progress in the opposite direction.
 Baja California signage count from north to south, but Baja California Sur signage count from south to north.
 So in opposite order from the road signage, a progressive route southward would span 221 km from Guerrero Negro to Santa Rosalía, 197 km from Santa Rosalía to Loreto, 120 km from Loreto to Ciudad Insurgentes, 240 km from Ciudad Insurgentes to La Paz, and 224 km from La Paz to Cabo San Lucas.

-This highway also goes under the Cross Border Xpress terminal in Tijuana.